The Arts in Cuban Culture : A Panoramic View of Architectural Restoration, Visual Arts, Music and Dance

-Please visit ourCONTACT US page and provide all required Information.
+For customized programs for couples and smaller groups, please visit our CONTACT US page and provide all required Information.
 You can also call us at 978-998-0039.

-DAY 1 - ARRIVE
+DAY 1 - ARRIVAL

-DAY 3 – COLONIAL ARCHITECTURAL RESTORATION
+DAY 2 - COLONIAL ARCHITECTURE RESTORATION

-DAY 4 – REPUBLICAN ARCHITECTURAL RESTORATION
+DAY 3 – REPUBLICAN ARCHITECTURAL RESTORATION

 DAY 5 – DANCE

-To finish our adventure and say “hasta luego, Cuba,” we will enjoy a farewell dinner followed by a unique dance experience at the Parisiene Nightclub at the Nacional Hotel.
+To finish our journey and say “hasta luego, Cuba,” we will enjoy a farewell dinner followed by a unique dance experience at the Parisiene Nightclub at the Nacional Hotel.
 The show called “Cubano, Cubano,” is a representation of the history of Cuban culture with Indo-American, Spanish, and African dances and music.
 To finish the night, there will be dance lessons for anyone who wants to learn how to rumba!